AmelieDale/Final_Space_Invaders/README.md

 For detailed information about the development of *Final Space Invaders*, please visit the project **Wiki**:

 - **[Home](https://github.com/AmelieDale/Final_Space_Invaders/wiki)**
-  An overview of the game, its purpose, and core features.
+  An overview of the game, its purpose, requirment ownership, and core features.

 - **[Planning & Preparation](https://github.com/AmelieDale/Final_Space_Invaders/wiki/Development-Log#planning--preparation)**
   Details on the initial planning process, design decisions, and preparation before coding began.